danhickok/timecards/README.md

 The same four file formats are available for exporting data.
 You can export the entire database or select a specific range of timecard dates.

+### **Maintenance**

+When you execute this program for the first time, it will create a file called "Timecards.db" in a folder called "TimecardsData" in your AppData folder.
+This is where your timecard data is stored.

+You can make a backup to this file at any time, as long as you close the program first.

 ## Credits